 See https://mailman.boum.org/pipermail/tails-dev/2016-February/010302.html, and the wider thread for background info.

 In summary, some users are plugging in their Tails USB device into non-trustworthy systems, (e.g., Windows / OSX), and potentially infecting themselves.
 This is often noticeable because of stray files these OSes leave behind, e.g., .DS_Store, Thumbs.db, __MACOSX, etc.

 We should detect these files and if any are found on the device, warn the user that their device is potentially compromised.
 Until #7496 is finished, we don't have any way to verify the Tails installation.
 Advising the user to make a clean install is likely the best course of action at this point.

 A further improvement would be to detect hidden partitions on the device, and potentially change the warning as appropriate.

-#3 Updated by hybridwipe almost 4 years ago
+#3 Updated by hybridwipe about 4 years ago

 Here's a rough draft of what I'm thinking for detecting stray files.
 It doesn't yet do anything in the greeter, nor is it integrated into the build/boot process :), and it doesn't detect hidden partitions yet either (I need to research how to script that).